2600hz/kazoo/README.md

 ### What is Kazoo?

-Kazoo is an API-based platform that allows you to use your existing phones, programming languages and IT skills to build voice, video and SMS services.
+Kazoo is an API-based platform that allows user to use their existing phones, programming languages and IT skills to build voice, video and SMS services.
 We focus on building a simple, powerful communication platform which assists you on marketing, servicing and integrating communications with your client’s systems.

 Dubbed a "scalable, distributed, cloud-based" telephony platform, Kazoo provides simple and consistent API for beginner to dive in and utilize the power of the phone network.
-Practically, you can create your own phone service in the cloud, or on a server in your mother's basement, or in a distributed cluster of servers around the globe which is decided by you.
+Practically, user can create their own phone service in the cloud, or on a server in your mother's basement, or in a distributed cluster of servers around the globe which is decided by you.

 ### Who is 2600Hz?